 Fighters Shining Light on Mental Health

-Mental health in boxing has been prominent recently, with several high-profile names in the sport shining a light on the topic and subsequently bringing a wider audience to the difficulties that come with it.
+Mental health in boxing has been prominent in recent years, with several high-profile names in the sport shining a light on the topic and subsequently bringing a wider audience to the difficulties that come with it.

 Undefeated American star, Ryan Garcia, previously withdrew from a scheduled fight to focus on recovering from his own mental health battle, as he dealt with depression and anxiety.

 Two-division world champion, Danny Garcia, also bravely opened up on his personal struggles after returning to the ring with a victory over Jose Benavidez.
-Visibly emotional in the aftermath of his latest success, it was a rare post-fight sight for a setting typically filled with celebration and bravado.
+Visibly emotional in the aftermath of that success, it was a rare post-fight sight for a setting typically filled with celebration and bravado.

 Adrien Broner, a controversial, four-weight world champion never far from the headlines, was another to bring focus to the topic.
-The 33-year-old also pulled out from his scheduled fight date, citing mental health problems.
+The 34-year-old also pulled out from a previous scheduled fight date, citing mental health problems.

-Anthony Joshua was the latest fighter to spotlight mental health in boxing, albeit unintentionally.
-The two-time world heavyweight champion was defeated by Oleksandr Usyk again in their rematch and his post-fight actions have been widely highlighted as the result of succumbing to the glaring pressure on his shoulders.
+Anthony Joshua was another high-profile fighter to spotlight mental health in boxing, albeit unintentionally.
+The two-time world heavyweight champion was defeated by Oleksandr Usyk again in their rematch and his post-fight actions were widely highlighted as the result of succumbing to the glaring pressure on his shoulders.

 Joshua’s speech and antics caused a widespread fallout.
 While it’s easy to criticise what he did under clearly concussive circumstances, it was evident from an emotional press conference that the stress involved with such a massive event, and mental adversity he faced, simply became overwhelming.